lchski/lucascherkewski.com/_newsletters/2017-10-08-5-newsletter-recommendations.md

 Good morning!

-It’s a long weekend here, meaning that this newsletter is nice and short.
+It’s a long weekend here and this newsletter is nice and short.
 Too much time off means too little time to write, apparently :)

 I thought I’d share a list of newsletters I particularly enjoy.
-Each of them is written by a person, with no institution or “brand” at play.
+Each of them is written by a person, with no institution or brand at play.
 Reading them makes me happy.
-In a way, these all inspire my own newsletter—I aspire to be as worth reading as them.
+In a way, these all inspire my own newsletter—I aspire to be as worth reading as they are.
 If any interest you, consider checking them out:

 * [Mandy Brown](https://tinyletter.com/aworkinglibrary): Insightful commentary on systemic issues troubling society, book analyses, and cocktails.
 (If you subscribe to just one, I’d make it this one.)
 * [Austin Kleon](https://austinkleon.com/newsletter/): An interesting list every week, containing book recommendations and other advice for living a fuller life.